 Frequently Asked Questions

-Answer
+- Answer

-Answer
+- Answer

-Answer
+- Answer

 Students are allowed to take up to 12 semester hours overall in the summer.
-They can enroll in a mix of term or sessions.
+They can enroll in a mix of terms or sessions.
 Students seeking financial aid may appeal to the Office of Financial Aid, otherwise it is an out-of-pocket expense.

-We recommend that students should take no more than 5 semester hours in any one session since these are only 4-weeks long.
+We recommend that students should take no more than 5 semester hours in any one session since these are only 4 weeks long.

-Answer
+- Answer

 No, once the “Session 1” courses conclude you do NOT have to replace these with new courses from “Session 2” to “bring up” the semester hours to 16-18.
 Billing is based on the total attempted semester hours for the entire academic term.
-An academic term (fall or spring) consists of three academic calendars: one (1) 17-week semester, one (1) Session 1 (initial 8 weeks), one (1) Session 2 (latter 8 weeks).
-As long as you total initial enrollment for the entire academic term is within or up to 18 semester hours max you should be fine.
+An academic term (fall or spring) consists of three academic calendars: one (1) 17-week semester, one (1) Session 1 (initial 8 weeks), and one (1) Session 2 (latter 8 weeks).
+As long as your total initial enrollment for the entire academic term is within or up to 18 semester hours max you should be fine.
 What you want to avoid is to add more courses, unless you want to add more courses in Session 2, that exceed the 18 total attempted semester hours for the entire academic term.
 Any semester hours in excess of the initial attempted 18 semester hours for the academic term come with an overload charge for every semester hour that exceeds 18.

 See our other FAQ above, if you withdraw from a course.
 There are billing implications if you want to replace these semester hours in Session 2 that exceed the 18 semester hours maximum of attempted semester hours for the academic term.

-Answer
+- Answer

-There are multiple scenarios here, each with it’s own set of pathways to returning.
+There are multiple scenarios here, each with its own set of pathways to returning.

 IF YOU WERE ADMITTED PRIOR TO 2008, AND DID NOT ATTEND ANOTHER COLLEGE OR UNIVERSITY:

-If you were admitted prior to 2008, you must reapply for admission given that your original admission date was far too long for an appeal for extension of time to be viable.
-If you are expected to reapply for admission, and are accepted, you will be updated to the newest catalog year and with new academic requirements even if many, most, or all of your prior ULV academic work carries over.
+If you were admitted prior to 2008, you must reapply for admission given that your original admission date was far too long for an appeal for an extension of time to be viable.
+If you are expected to reapply for admission and are accepted, you will be updated to the newest catalog year and with new academic requirements even if many, most, or all of your prior ULV academic work carries over.

 IF YOU WERE ADMITTED AFTER 2008, BUT ATTENDED ANOTHER COLLEGE AFTER LEAVING ULV.